 In this case, Levi’s used model Hailey Bieber to sport their clothes at a pop-up and earned 2.5 billion media impressions during their time at the 2017 festival, proving working with influencers can massively increase brand exposure

 In conclusion, the best influencer marketing examples come from brands that are willing to think outside of the box and experiment with different strategies.

-By working with a variety of influencers, across different platforms, and focusing on unique content, these brands have seen great success in reaching their target audiences.
+By working with various influencers across different platforms and focusing on unique content, these brands have seen great success in reaching their target audiences.

 So if you’re looking to create an influencer marketing campaign that really resonates with your audience, don’t be afraid to get creative!

-Influencers operate independently, creating their own content and integrating a company’s advertising specifications into it.
-The influencer is in control of the brand’s message, choosing how they would like to portray it.
+Influencers operate independently, creating their own content and integrating a company’s advertising specifications.
+The influencer controls the brand’s message, choosing how they would like to portray it.
 This promotes authenticity and can help reach a specific target audience